-As we Bengalis are popular for our sweet tooth so we just can’t keep ourselves away from this delicious and aromatic khejur gurer payesh.
-This date palm jaggery is only available in winter, so to satisfy my craving, I store this gur in my freezer and prepare all nolen gurer recipes including this payesh throughout the year.
+As we Bengalis are popular for our sweet tooth so we just can’t keep ourselves away from this delicious and aromatic gur’er payesh.
+This date palm jaggery is only available in winter, so to satisfy my craving, I store nolen gur and patali gur in my freezer in an airtight container and prepare all nolen gurer recipes throughout the year.

-Have you ever prepared this nolen gurer sweet at night and served it chilled on the next day with breakfast or lunch?
+Have you ever prepared this nolen gurer payesh at night and served it chilled on the next day with breakfast or lunch?
+Generally we Bengali serve it with luchi or simply have it without any accompaniment.
 Yes, I love to do it, especially in winter.
-You can try it once, trust me it will simply work.
+You can try it once, trust me it is simply delicious.

-You can use Gobindo bhog or even basmati rice for making this bengali style nolen gurer payesh recipe.
-Even we can add Patali gur or solid date palm jaggery to this kheer recipe instead of nolen gur.
+You can use Gobindo bhog or even basmati rice for making this bengali style gurer payesh.
+Even we can use Patali gur or solid date palm jaggery to this kheer instead of nolen gur.
 As the solidified liquid nolen gur is itself patali gur.
-Liquid nolen gur or khejur gur is less sweet than patali gur so you may add it for more sweetness.
+Liquid nolen gur or khejur gur is less sweet than patali gur so you may add patali gur for more sweetness.

-Bengali eagerly waits when the season’s first nolen gur comes to the market and they will make different sweet recipes with it.
-Nolen gurer payesh, dudh puli, patishapta pitha, gokul pithe are common bengali style sweet recipes in poush parbon.
-Apart from this nolen gur er payesh recipe, nolen gurer rosogolla, nolen gurer ice cream, nolen gurer sandesh are also high on demand among bengali people.
+Bengali eagerly waits when the season’s first nolen gur comes to the market and they will make different sweets with it.
+Dudh puli, this date palm jaggery kheer, Patishapta pitha, Gokul pithe, Choshir payesh are common sweet dishes prepared in Bengali’s Poush parbon festival.
+Apart from this nolen gur er payesh, nolen gurer rosogolla, nolen gurer ice cream, nolen gurer Sandesh are also high on demand in Bengalis.

-People sometimes complain, for making this bengali payesh or rice kheer while they add gur or jaggery to the milk, it curdles.
+People sometimes complain, for making this nolen gurer payesh after adding gur or jaggery to the milk, it curdles.
 I advise them to add nolen gur or date palm jaggery, at last to this rice kheer or pudding just to avoid spoiling the milk.

 What is nolen gur or date palm jaggery and how it’s made?

 Date palm jaggery is nolen gur in our bengali language which is actually the sweet sap of date palm tree.
-That sweet sap is cooked or boiled for making this gur or jaggery.
+That sweet sap is cooked or boiled for making nolen gur or date palm jaggery.
 Chilling days of winter are the only season to collect that sap.

 Nolen gur or date palm jaggery makers appoint some people to collect this sweet sap from the date palm tree.
 Those people first climb up the tree and cut most of the lower leaves of it.
 Then they nicely clean and trim that portion with a sharp tool to completely remove the dry skins from there.
 And make a deep cut and insert a spout through that cut.
 Lastly, they hang the earthen pot just below the spouts to fill the pots with the sweet sap.